rafalab/538/election-count-updates.md

 ## Technical notes

-  - In each state, the data is not independent because each point is an updated percentages not percentages from new votes.
+  - In each state, the data points are not independent because they are updated percentages, not just from new votes.
 As a result the standard errors used to construct the confidence intervals are underestimated.

   - The main source of variation seems to be the expected total vote, which changed throughout the night.
-Note that when the estimated total changes, all the x-values change and the entire plots moves to the left or to the right.
+Note that when this estimated total changes, all the x-values change and the entire plots moves to the left or to the right.
 Only when we are done counting will we know what the total vote was.

   - *mx* actually follows a binomial distribution and *f(x) - b* is actually its expected value.
-But because the number of votes being considered were very large, the standard error of this random variable was negligible.
+But because the number of votes being considered was very large, the standard error of this random variable was negligible.
+We assume the observed point is \(b+mx\).

   - We show the percentages rather than the totals because this is what is included in the API.
 So we are not really seeing *f(x)* but